Particular/docs.particular.net/nservicebus/sqlserver/callbacks_content_sqlserver_[3,].partial.md

-Callbacks are not directly managed by the Sql Server transport and are not enabled by default.
+Callbacks are not directly managed by the SQL Server transport and are not enabled by default.
 To enable them, follow the steps outlined in [Callbacks](/nservicebus/messaging/callbacks.md).